THE HOUSE BUNTING

 I am Adrián Colino Barea, a young wildlife researcher from Alcoy (Spain), a Mediterranean town lying in a valley near Alicante surrounded by vultures and holm oak forests and flanked by two Natural Parks.

-My experience with nature has expanded greatly during these last years, as I visited countries in different ecoregions.
+My experiences with birds have expanded greatly during these last years, as I managed to visit countries in different ecoregions and get to know their biodiversity.

-On a short trip to Morocco in 2018, I noticed how easy it was to contact with a bird still unknown to me — the house bunting (Escribano sahariano, ‘Saharan writer’ in my mother tongue Spanish).
-Sitting in the windows and feeding in squares of Marrakech, daily effortless encounters with this species in such non-bird related trip changed my perspective about birding while traveling, and inspired the creation of this site.
+On a short trip to Morocco in 2018, I noticed how easy it was to contact with a bird absent in my region — the house bunting (Escribano sahariano, ‘Saharan writer’ in my mother tongue Spanish).
+Foraging on the streets of Marrakech, efortless, daily encounters with this species changed my perspective about birding while traveling, and inspired the creation of this site.

 In this context, Neruda’s words resonate in my mind as I get to know new people, cultures, places, and ideas by looking for birds across different countries.

-As my experiences often build up on tips from other nature enthusiasts, I here share my own adventures in the field, in hopes this site serves as a small contribution to help connect nature and people.
+As my experiences often build up on tips from other nature enthusiasts, I here share my own adventures in the field as a small contribution to help connect nature and people.

 FIELD NOTEBOOK